SCBalagtas/QLDCDB/README.md

 # QLDCDB
 Front-end of the assignment for CAB230 semester 1, 2019.

 How to run:
 1).
 Install node.
 2).
+CD into QLDCDB.
+3).
 Install dependencies by running "npm install" in your console.
-3).
+4).
 Run with "npm start".